pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 ## How configuration works

+Before writing a single line, it is worth understanding how PyPSA-Earth reads configuration — because it explains why the file we are about to create is so short.

 PyPSA-Earth loads configuration in layers.
 The Snakefile reads these files in order, with each subsequent file overriding only the keys it explicitly sets:

 ```